public-awesome/launchpad/contracts/base-factory/README.md

-# Vending Minter Factory
+# Base Minter Factory

-A contract that maintains all vending machine minter governance parameters.
+A simple contract that maintains all base 1/1 minter governance parameters.

 It's responsible for creating new minters with the latest governance parameters.